Philipp-Schiffbauer/WiP-Breakout/README.md

  ## How To Play
  * Start/Stop Game -> "Enter"
  * Player Left -> "Arrow Left" or "A"
- * Player right -> "Arrow right" or "D"
+ * Player Right -> "Arrow right" or "D"